Skip to content

 pulp design

-pulp design path/to/design-tool.js
+pulp design path/to/design-tool-core.js

-pulp design --script path/to/design-tool.js
+pulp design --script path/to/design-tool-core.js

 pulp design --build-dir /tmp/pulp-design-parity-build